AnaMakarevich/goodreads_project/README.md

 # GoodReads project

-This repository is for the project we made for Bertelsmann Data Science Scholarship Program: Phase 1.
+This repository is for the project we made for the first Phase of the Bertelsmann Data Science Scholarship Program:

 There are 3 of us in the team:
 - Ana Makarevich (<a href="https://www.linkedin.com/in/ana-makarevich/">LinkedIn</a>)